Wired for Love Online Workshop starts September 22! Sign up today!

 To qualify for attendance in the PACT training, a pre-licensed clinician must (a) be in the final year of graduate school, (b) actively see clients as a supervisee and/or intern, and (c) have a supervisor’s approval to attend the training.

-Level 1 training is offered in English and Spanish.
-Find more information on training in Spanish.
+Level 1 training is offered in English.

-2024 PACT Foundations Level 1 Days/Times
+2025 PACT Level 1 Training Days/Times

 Cohort 1